 “It is UNACCEPTABLE for children to live in POVERTY”

-At the end of April 2019 you’re celebrating your ninth month in government.
+At the end of May 2019 you’re celebrating your tenth month in government.
 How do you assess your performance?
 What has been a positive surprise, and what has been a negative surprise?

 ČSSD (the Czech Social Democratic Party) is doing well in government, and I am pleased to be able to play my part in this.
 There have been a number of successes.
 These include increasing the minimum wage by 1150 CZK and abolishing the three day “waiting period” for receiving sick pay.
 This is important to me personally, because the Social Democrats have always been the party of labour.
 If you work hard, then we’ve got to be able to protect you and secure you decent working conditions.